Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

 By inverting Eq.~\ref{eq:old_escape_time} and using $E_\text{mig}=E_\text{mig}^{\text{Al}}=0.58$ eV as a typical vacancy migration barrier outside of the basin, we define the effective vacancy binding energy, $\tilde E^{\text{clu}}_{\text{bind}}$, as:

 As indicated by Fig.~\ref{fig:trapping_ability}b, $\tilde E^{\text{clu}}_{\text{barrier}}$ can be larger than $E_{\text{mig}}$ so that a negative value of $\tilde E^{\text{clu}}_{\text{bind}}$ indicate that a vacancy is effectively trapped by a solute cluster.
-Fig.~\ref{fig:trapping_ability}c plots $\tilde{E}^{\text{clu}}_{\text{bind}}$ as a function of the cluster size, with dashed lines indicating numerical fits.
+Fig.~\ref{fig:trapping_ability}c plots $\tilde{E}^{\text{clu}}_{\text{bind}}$ as a function of the cluster size $N^\text{clu}$.
+Due to the stochastic nature of the Monte Carlo-based \ac{SA} methods and the inherent complexity of the cluster \acp{PEL}, it is challenging for individual simulations to consistently identify the lowest-energy configurations.
+Consequently, multiple configurations were analyzed to statistically represent the trapping behavior.
+A numerical fit (the dashed line in Fig.~\ref{fig:trapping_ability}b) is applied to capture the representative relationship between effective binding energies $\tilde{E}^{\text{clu}}_{\text{bind}}$ and cluster sizes, accounting for variability among different cluster configurations.
 These results quantitatively confirm that for large clusters, the $\tilde{E}^{\text{clu}}_{\text{bind}}$ increases rapidly and approaches a size-independent limit due to the saturation of binding strength within the interior.
 Nevertheless, even in this saturation stage, the effective binding energy continues to capture the impact of the random walk behavior of the vacancies within the cluster.